pg-spot-ops/pg-spot-operator/README.md

 # Backups

-If using local storage instances (*--storage-type=local*, default storage type is *network*), you don't get data persistence by default - which is good only of course for throwaway testing / analytics etc. To support persistence there is built-in support for *pgBackRest* with S3 storage.
+If using local storage instances (`*--storage-type=local*`, default storage type is `*network*`), you don't get data persistence by default - which is good only of course for throwaway testing/analytics etc. To support persistence there is built-in support for `*pgBackRest*` with S3 storage.
 Backups could of course configured for network storage also, for the usual extra safety and (manual) PITR reasons.

 Note though that enabling backup still means a small data loss in case of VM eviction, assuming data is constantly written.
-The default average data loss window is around 1min (backup.wal_archiving_max_interval=2min) and for larger databases (100GB+), restoring in case of an eviction will take 10min+ and the operational side will suffer, so network storage with some provisioned IOPS to compensate disk latencies might be a better idea.
+The default average data loss window is around 1min (`backup.wal_archiving_max_interval=2min`) and for larger databases (100GB+), restoring in case of an eviction will take 10min+ and the operational side will suffer, so network storage with some provisioned IOPS to compensate disk latencies might be a better idea.